knassar702/scant3r/README.md

 * Inject Payloads of some bugs in ```referrer``` and ```user-agent``` header (Header Scanner)
 * Add Http and Https Proxy
 * You Can Change how many payload encoded (```URL Encoding```)
+* You Can Add your custom module like (`port scanner , sql injection exploiter etc..`)
 ### Screen Shot :
    * ##### Nokia Website:
       * <img src="https://i.ibb.co/4N9mdtQ/nokai-sx.png" alt="nokia-xss" border="0"></a>